The most money and lowest monthly payment for your renovation

 Personal loans are unsecured, which means they come with a much higher interest rate than secured loans (such as home equity loans) that use your property as collateral.

-You see, the more risk your borrowing poses to a lender, the more interest you’ll pay.
+And this is because the more risk your borrowing poses to a lender, the more interest you’ll pay.
 They want a bigger reward in return for taking a risk on you.
-Since there is no collateral, that’s the highest risk lending there is.
+Since there is no collateral, personal loans are some of the highest risk lending there is.
 If you can’t repay your personal loan, expect a major drop in your credit score.

 Many personal loans also come with an origination fee of between 1% and 6%, adding costs you might not have anticipated.